Pump technologies

 Centrifugal Pumps

-The water is moved with a rapid-rotating impeller.
-The pump should rotate at a sufficient speed for reaching the head required by the external system.
-The efficiency is mainly related to the flowrate.
-It shows an increasing curve (from zero efficiency at zero flowrate) until a maximum, which usually doesn't depend much on the Head.
-After this maximum the efficiency decrease is more marked for lower heads.
+Water is moved by a rapidly rotating impeller.
+The pump must rotate at a sufficient speed to reach the head required by the external system.
+Efficiency is mainly related to flowrate.
+It shows an increasing curve (from zero efficiency at zero flowrate) up to a maximum, which usually does not depend strongly on head.
+After this maximum, efficiency decreases more sharply for lower heads.

-The flowrate has a quadratic behaviour as a function of the power, with a power threshold depending on the Head; this corresponds to the minimum speed before reaching the external head.
+Flowrate shows quadratic behavior as a function of power, with a power threshold depending on head; this corresponds to the minimum speed required to reach the external head.

-Centrifugal pumps are suited for systems with rather low heads and high flowrates.
+Centrifugal pumps are suited for systems with relatively low heads and high flowrates.

 For extending the head range, many pumps use a multistage technique, that is implementing several impellers in series on the same motor axis, each ensuring a part of the required head.